Previous Projects have included:

 - Patient Portraits Photography Exhibit Joseph Gascho, M.D.

 Wild Onions is an annual publication funded by The Doctors Kienle Center for Humanistic Medicine, Pennsylvania State University College of Medicine.
-It is a journal of poetry, prose, photography, and visual art created by members of the entire Hershey Medical Center community.
+It is a journal of poetry, prose, photography, and visual art created by members of the entire Hershey Medical Center and College of medicine community.

 Entries are selected on the basis of artistic merit, representation of the broad diversity of the medical community, and recognition of the interplay between science and creativity that is essential to medicine as a human endeavor.
 Faculty and staff, both clinical and non-clinical patients, families, students, and volunteers are invited to submit original literary or artistic work on all topics.